 The warnings and parables in the Olivet Discourse speak of watchfulness and being “ready” for Jesus’ return, but only within a fairly narrow window of time.
 There are many who take these parables and warnings to mean that Jesus’ return is imminent, that He could come at any moment and that He could have come at any time since His ascension.
 This is especially true of pre-tribulationists (who believe in a “rapture” before the events of the Olivet Discourse).
 There are also post-tribulationists, who expect to go through the time of tribulation, yet who insist that no one can know the time of Jesus’ return prior to the “abomination of desolation” spoken of by Daniel and Jesus.
 In other words, God’s people will not have any advanced warning of when to expect the Antichrist to arrive in time to prepare themselves and their households for the severe struggle ahead.
 While such Christians may not believe that Jesus’ actual coming is “imminent,” they do insist that the coming of Antichrist is always “imminent” based on the parables in the Olivet Discourse.

 The problem with either of the above viewpoints is that they could not have been true for the very audience to whom Jesus spoke, His disciples.
 The coming of either Jesus or the Antichrist could not have been imminent when most of the New Testament was written prior to the destruction of Jerusalem which was prophesied by Jesus in great detail.
 It was also prophesied by Daniel as occurring some undetermined time before the 70th Week.
-Nor could either the arrival of Antichrist or the second coming of Christ have occurred throughout most of Christian history since Jesus spoke the words until sufficient time for the Gospel to be proclaimed among all nations.
+Nor could either the arrival of Antichrist or the second coming of Christ have occurred throughout most of Christian history since Jesus spoke the words, until sufficient time had elapsed for the Gospel to be proclaimed among all nations.
 No doubt Jesus intended His instructions, parables, and warnings in the Olivet Discourse for Christians as a whole group.
 However, the disciples and the churches to which the epistles were written cannot be excluded from that larger group as though Jesus’ words were meant for us and not for them, the very churches who received the New Testament!
 If Jesus meant that His followers must be in a constant state of readiness and expectation for His coming, or at least be constantly expecting the Antichrist to appear and commit the abomination of desolation, then He clearly contradicted Himself.

 Jesus listed many things that had to occur before His coming, but also even before the seven-year end-time sequence could play out.
 In other words, according to Jesus, the disciples and early Christian churches should not expect the final set of end-time events until a long list of events had taken place.
 Not only are pretribulationists wrong that Jesus’ coming can occur at any moment, even before any of the specific end-time signs occur, but posttribulationists are wrong if they claim that Jesus taught His followers to expect the last sequence of end-time signs could begin at any time following His ascension to heaven.